 Our Analysis and Test Results

-Another big, "self-inflating" foam core mat, the Outback is large and in charge, packing away just a little smaller than the Therm-a-Rest Dreamtime and weighing in at 7.43 lbs.
-One of the heaviest mats in the review, it's also one of the most comfortable and one of the warmest.
+Another big, "self-inflating" foam core mat, the Outback is large and in charge, packing away in a big rolled bundle and weighing in at 7.44 lbs.
+While this is one of the heaviest single-person mattresses in the review, it's also one of the most comfortable and one of the warmest.
 If all you're doing is schlepping this pad from the back of your car to your gigantic glamping palace (tent), weight shouldn't be much of a concern.
 The Outback is an excellent choice for those looking for a comfortable night away from home.

-This pad is bigger than a twin bed; take a minute and let that sink in.
-It's bigger than the plastic covered bed you slept on in a college dorm.
-Theoretically, two people who really like each other could sleep on this behemoth at once, but it's designed for one person to comfortably sprawl.
-Pure luxury.
-It's an inch thicker than the Exped MegaMat 10, with foam so thick that one of our testers preferred to sleep on the mat when it was completely deflated.
-While the just the foam alone is pretty plush, this mat really comes into its own when fully inflated, feeling very similar to the MegaMat, but with more space.
+The Outback XL mattress that we tested is longer than a twin-size bed and nearly the width.
+Theoretically, two people who really like each other could sleep on this mattress at the same time, but it's designed for one person to comfortably sprawl.
+Pure camping luxury.
+The foam is so thick that one of our testers preferred to sleep on the mat when it was completely deflated.
+While the foam alone is pretty plush, this mat comes into its own when fully inflated, with air adding additional support.
+With this much foam, all of the pressure points, such as hips, shoulders, and elbows, will never feel the ground below.
+It also helps to protect from rocks and uneven ground.
+There is no bounce at all, and it is as comfortable as any that we tested, but with more space for one.

 Ease of Use